Shane Wynn

-Shane C. Wynn (born November 15, 1992) is an American football wide receiver for the BC Lions of the Canadian Football League (CFL).
-He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+Shane C. Wynn (born November 15, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Atlanta Falcons as an undrafted free agent.
 He played college football at Indiana.
-He has also been a member of the Cleveland Browns, New York Jets, San Diego Chargers, New Orleans Saints, and Jacksonville Jaguars.
+He was also a member of the Cleveland Browns, New York Jets, San Diego Chargers, New Orleans Saints, Jacksonville Jaguars, Ottawa Redblacks, and BC Lions.

-Early years
+Early life

 Wynn attended Ginn Academy in the Glenville area of Cleveland, Ohio, where he was teammates with Ohio State quarterback Cardale Jones.
 He played wide receiver and also returned kicks and punts.
 As a senior, he was all-district selection and named third-team All-Ohio.
 In addition to football, Wynn was a stand-out track athlete, winning Ohio state title in 2009 and 2010 in the 4 × 200 m relay and the 4x400 indoor relay.

 Considered a three-star recruit by all major rating services, Wynn was ranked as the No. 62 wide receiver nationally in 2011.
 He chose Indiana over Penn State and Toledo on National Signing Day.

 College career

-Freshman year

 As a freshman, Wynn lead the Hoosiers with 1,249 all-purpose yards.
 Most of his production was on kick returns, as he returned 48 kicks for 1,015 yards and a touchdown.
 His kick return and all-purpose yardage totals were Indiana true freshman records.
 He was named Big Ten Freshman of the Week after returning the opening kickoff for a 99-yard touchdown against Illinois.

-Sophomore year

 In 2012, Wynn received honorable mention All-Big Ten from the media.
 He returned only eight kicks all season, but led the Hoosiers in receptions (68) and was second on the team in yardage (660).

-Junior year

-Wynn finished second in the Big Ten (and 19th nationally) with 11 receiving touchdowns.
+in 2013, Wynn finished second in the Big Ten (and 19th nationally) with 11 receiving touchdowns.
 In the season opener against Indiana State, Wynn scored two touchdowns on receptions and a third score on a punt return.
 He scored three receiving touchdowns to close out the season in a rivalry win over Purdue.
 His fourteen total touchdowns are tied for sixth most in school history.

-Senior year

 Prior to his senior season, Wynn was elected one of the team captains (alongside Tevin Coleman, Collin Rahrig, and Bobby Richardson).
 He recorded a career-high 708 receiving yards, scoring three touchdowns and adding two more scores on the ground.
 He averaged 96.6 all-purpose yards per game, which ranked second on the team behind All-American Coleman.
 Wynn capped off his college career with another win over Purdue in the Old Oaken Bucket Game.
 He was once again named honorable mention All-Big Ten, this time by both the coaches and media.